microsoftgraph/msgraph-sdk-powershell/src/Sites/Sites/docs/v1.0/New-MgSiteListItem.md

             - `[SoftwareOathMethods <IMicrosoftGraphSoftwareOathAuthenticationMethod[]>]`: The software OATH TOTP applications registered to a user for authentication.
               - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
               - `[SecretKey <String>]`: The secret key of the method.
 Always returns null.
-            - `[TemporaryAccessPassMethods <IMicrosoftGraphTemporaryAccessPassAuthenticationMethod[]>]`: Represents a Temporary Access Pass registered to a user for authentication through time-limited passcodes.
+            - `[TemporaryAccessPassMethods <IMicrosoftGraphTemporaryAccessPassAuthenticationMethod1[]>]`: Represents a Temporary Access Pass registered to a user for authentication through time-limited passcodes.
               - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
               - `[CreatedDateTime <DateTime?>]`: The date and time when the Temporary Access Pass was created.
               - `[IsUsable <Boolean?>]`: The state of the authentication method that indicates whether it's currently usable by the user.